• Home page

 Castelsarrasin

-The tips and good plans of the Guide Tarn Aveyron in Castelsarrasin:
+Tips and good deals from the Tarn Aveyron Guide to Castelsarrasin:

-• Near the city, the Lac de Fourrières, the Lac de Monestie, the Lac des Trescasses are good fishing spots.
+• Near the town, the lakes of Fourrières, Monestie and Trescasses are good fishing spots.
 You can also walk there, but not swim there.

-• Take a family walk in Parc de Clairefont, over 7 hectares of greenery, you will find games for children, a sports course.
+• Take a family stroll in the Parc de Clairefont, on 7 hectares of greenery.
+You will find games for children and a sports course.

 Montech